Jesús León: Opera career

-2021-22 Season he made his debut at the Opera Comique of Paris singing Roméo in Roméo et Juliette, he sang the role of Hernan Cortes from Montezuma by Graun in the Palace of Bellas Artes Mexico and sung 6 concerts with the Royal Philharmonic Orchestra at the Royal Albert Hall.
+2021-22 Season he made his debut at the Opera Comique of Paris singing Roméo in Roméo et Juliette, he sang the role of Hernan Cortes from Montezuma by Graun in the Palace of Bellas Artes Mexico and sang 6 concerts with the Royal Philharmonic Orchestra at the Royal Albert Hall.
 He will sing concerts with the Liverpool Philharmonic Orchestra, Munchen Philharmonic in Munich and the title role in William Tell by Rossini with Ireland National Opera.

 His 2018- 2019 season included the roles of Elvino in La Sonnambula, Edgardo in Lucia di Lammermoor at the Deutsche Oper Berlinand Alfredo in La Traviata at the Minnesota Opera.
-He sung Roméo in Roméo et Juliette at Graz Opera, Hoffmann in Les Contes d’Hoffmann at the Palace of Bellas Artes in Mexico, a concert at the Great Hall in Moscow and 6 concerts at the Royal Albert Hall with the Royal Philharmonic Orchestra.
+He sang Roméo in Roméo et Juliette at Graz Opera, Hoffmann in Les Contes d’Hoffmann at the Palace of Bellas Artes in Mexico, a concert at the Great Hall in Moscow and 6 concerts at the Royal Albert Hall with the Royal Philharmonic Orchestra.

 León's engagements in the 2017–18 season include Duca Rigoletto (Oper im Steinbruch), Edgardo in Lucia di Lammermoor Florida Grand Opera, Christmas concerts with the Royal Liverpool Philharmonic, New Year's Eve and New Day's year concert at Dubai Opera House, his role of Elvino in La Sonnambula in Staatsoper Stuttgart Opera, 7 concerts at Royal Albert Hall with the Royal Philharmonic Orchestra and as Ismael in Nabucco Opéra de Nice and Toulon Opera.

 León's engagements in the 2016–18 season include Nadir in Les pêcheurs de perles (Opera di Firenze, Teatro Verdi di Trieste and Seoul Arts Centre), Il Duca Rigoletto (Opéra de Nice), Roméo in Roméo et Juliette (Royal Opera House Muscat) and Elvino La Sonnambula (Teatro Filarmonico Verona).

 Other recent engagements have included Roméo in Roméo et Juliette at the Atlanta Opera, Arturo in I Puritani at the Maggio Musicale Fiorentino in Florence, Tebaldo in I Capuleti e i Montecchi at Teatro Massimo Bellini in Catania, Elvino La Sonnambula at Teatro Massimo Bellini, Teatro Comunale Mario del Monaco in Treviso, Teatro Comunale Ferrara and Teatro Alighieri Ravenna, Nadir Les pêcheurs de perles at (Opera di Firenze, Teatro Regio in Parma, Teatro Comunale Luciano Pavarotti in Modena, Korea National Opera Seoul and Daegu Opera House), Pâris in La Belle Hélène at the Chatelet Theatre in Paris, Ernesto in Don Pasquale at Tyrolean State Theatre, Alfredo in La Traviata at Scottish Opera, Dijon Opera, Théâtre de Caen, Vorarlberger Landestheater, Il Duca di Mantova in Rigoletto at Vorarlberger Landestheater, as Riccardo in Donizetti's Maria di Rohan in Berlin and Don Ottavio in Don Giovanni at Garsington Opera and Birgitta Festival.

 León is also an active concert performer and has performed with Royal Philharmonic Orchestra at Royal Albert Hall, the Royal Liverpool Philharmonic Orchestra (Spirit of Christmas and New Year's Eve gala, New Year's concert), Birmingham Symphony Hall, Barbican Hall, Wigmore Hall, Orchestra Verdi in Milan (Mozart Requiem) and the Orquesta Sinfonica de Mineria (Berlioz's Romeo et Juliette).